Slack for software developers

 Track bugs and change requests

 Software development can be in constant flux, so integrate your issue and project tracking tools with Slack to help your team keep track of bug reports, change requests, and user feedback.
+(We'll tell you how to do this with webhooks and integrations!)

 If you use a repository tool like GitHub, try integrating it with your Slack team!
 With the two connected, you can create dedicated channels in Slack to track commits, pull requests, issues, and deploys.